 How the Medicare Annual Enrollment Period Works

 It’s easy to confuse the Medicare Annual Enrollment Period with the open enrollment periods.
 They do have some things in common.
-But their dates are completely different, and they vary in the changes you’re allowed to make to your health care plan.
+But their dates are entirely different and vary in the changes you’re allowed to make to your health care plan.

 Here’s what you can expect from the Annual Enrollment Period: